craig552uk/SingleCMS/README.markdown

 Web: [craig-russell.co.uk](http://www.craig-russell.co.uk)
 Licence: MIT

+##Update [Jan 2014]
+I've not updated this project in a while, and never use it myself anymore.
+However, it does still get a moderate amount of interest.
+If anyone whould like to take ownership of this project (perhaps to develop it further) please do get in touch.

 ## Features ##
 *   Simple Easy to use interface
 *   Secure Control which tags are permitted in page content